alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 On the other hand it’s slow and produces low quality graphics.
 In particular the GDI doesn’t support [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing), and it doesn’t support [alpha channel transparency](https://en.wikipedia.org/wiki/Alpha_compositing), which are both strong reasons to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

-Unfortunately Windows doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
+And unfortunately the GDI doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
 We’ll work around that by writing our own wrappers over Windows’ wide text drawing functions.

 Happily Windows does support conversion between UTF-8 and UTF-16 via API functions such as [`MultiByteToWideChar`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar), in addition to, since Windows 10, providing the feature rich C API of the main Unicode library [**ICU**](https://docs.microsoft.com/en-us/windows/win32/intl/international-components-for-unicode--icu-).